jszod/plug-playground/README.md

 The playground consists of the following simple components:

-  - Router - the routes
+  - Router - the main router
+  - APIRouter - router for API routes
-  - ProjectController - simple controller for handling project routes
+  - ProjectController - simple controller for handling project actions
   - Project - simple module that represents a model or external app

 These components are for illustrative purposes to show how Plug/Cowboy plumbing works.
 They return return and display simple text output.